karma4u101/FoBo/README.md

 The toolkit modules is in it's turn composed of a API module and a Resource module artifact making the usage of FoBo scalable and flexible.

-A **live demo** and introduction to using the FoBo module(s), including [scaladoc API documentation](http://www.media4u101.se/fobo-lift-template-demo/foboapi/index.html#net.liftmodules.FoBo.package) and links to running examples of starter templates and more, can be seen at the [FoBo Template Demo](http://www.media4u101.se/fobo-lift-template-demo/).
+A **live demo** and introduction to using the FoBo module(s), including [Scaladoc documentation](http://www.media4u101.se/fobo-lift-template-demo/foboapi/index.html#net.liftmodules.FoBo.package) and links to running examples of starter templates and more, can be seen at the [FoBo Template Demo](http://www.media4u101.se/fobo-lift-template-demo/).

 With this Lift module you will get a hassle free inclusion and smooth upgrades of toolkits, you decide what toolkits artifacts and versions to enable.